-Sauna cleanses your skin by opening your pores and triggering an intense sweat that flushes impurities and byproducts from deep within the skin tissue.
+Sauna cleanses your skin by opening your pores and triggering an intense sweat that flushes toxins, impurities, and byproducts from deep within the skin tissue.

 It is a great way to get an all-over, healthy deep clean of your skin and pores.
 As the sweat droplets move through the pores they wash away pollutants that have accumulated with time.